Convene, Connect, and Catalyze Action

 Conversation with Kim Klein about nonprofit fundraising, fundraising in a time of crisis, opportunities, and relationships with donors.
 With Annie Burke on April 3, 2020.

-Parks and Public Health with Dr. Nooshin Razani, UCSF, and Dr. Curtis Chan, San Francisco Public Health, about what is safe in parks, how we think about nature, and the four crises we’re facing: COVID transmission, health care system, mental health during shelter-in-place orders, and economy.
+Conversation about Parks and Public Health with Dr. Nooshin Razani, UCSF, and Dr. Curtis Chan, San Francisco Public Health, about what is safe in parks, how we think about nature, and the four crises we’re facing: COVID transmission, health care system, mental health during shelter-in-place orders, and economy.
 With Annie Burke on March 26, 2020.

 Regional conservation strategy and the Conservation Lands Network 2.0 webinar.
 With Tom Robinson and Stu Weiss in partnership with the CA Coastal Conservancy on March 26, 2020.